 One serving of gelatin contains about 20 grams of collagen (and nearly that much in protein).

-But if you’re checking this recipe out, chances are that you’re most concerned with carb count.
+But if you’re checking this egg free brownie recipe out, chances are good that you want to know about the carb count.

 Easy Egg Free Brownies (Dairy-Free, Gluten-Free)